Klickitat County profile

 This includes all employees with paid positions tracked in a company’s payroll system.
 This doesn’t include agriculture jobs or jobs outside of formal payroll such as freelancers, contractors and self-employed individuals.
 Numbers in this section are estimates generated by a monthly survey.

-• 120 fewer service-providing jobs.
-Other services industry had 10 more jobs, and three industries had fewer jobs, while five industries remained unchanged.
+• Private education and health services industries had 20 fewer jobs, while other industries remained unchanged.

 Employment estimates for Klickitat County